Trained to Live Forever: End-of-Life Resuscitation Orders

 Can we be wrong?
 Absolutely!
 In fact, throughout our lives we make many wrong decisions about the way we care for life.
 Sometimes we eat too much or too little.
 We eat the wrong kinds of food or not enough of the right kinds.
 We exercise too hard or not enough.
 The Christian life is a series of decisions seeking to glorify God in all that we do, nevertheless tarnished by the imperfection of sin.

 So, yes, we can be wrong – but remember this: God gets his way – always!
 I have counseled some with decisions that seemed very certain to sustain life, only to have the patient die.
 I have also counseled in cases that seemed very certain death was inevitable.
 Yet, weeks later the patient returned home.

 As Christians we make the best judgments we can based on what we know.
 We are guided first, however, by our faith in God as our Creator and Redeemer.
 For that reason, faith-based decision-making involves constant spiritual nurturing with God’s Word and the valued input of our pastors and other strong spiritual acquaintances who help us check our motives to assure our decisions remain laser-focused on glorifying and honoring God.

 Rev. Robert Fleischmann has been the National Director of Christian Life Resources since 1988.
-He also serves as the administrative pastor at St. Paul Ev.
-Lutheran Church in Slinger, WI, and serves as adjunct professor in the bioethics department at Concordia University as well as at Wisconsin Lutheran Seminary in Mequon, WI.
+He also serves as adjunct professor in the bioethics department at Concordia University as well as at Wisconsin Lutheran Seminary in Mequon, WI.
 He speaks throughout North America on the Biblical approach to various life and family issues and counsels people with God’s Word in correct decision-making.